 13. What about full employment?
 Will I be offered a job?

 14. What are some of the areas I can volunteer in?

 15. What is unique about the British Red Cross internship scheme?

 16. I am interested in volunteering abroad.
 What do you offer?

-The Red Cross recruits interns throughout the year.
-There are more opportunities available during the summer, but we host a continual stream of internships during every month of the year.
+The British Red Cross recruits interns throughout the year.
+There are more opportunities available during the summer, but we provide internships during every month of the year.

-This varies by internship, but generally most internships are for 8-12 weeks with a usual standard of three days per week.
+This varies by internship, but generally most internships last for 8 to 12 weeks for three days per week.
 Some internships are for two or four days per week – to check the specifics of an internship please read the role description.
-Where possible we try to be flexible about the days worked so interns can fit them in with other commitments.
+Where possible we try to be flexible about the days interns have to work so you can fit them in with other commitments.

 We welcome applications from people of all ages and backgrounds.
 The specific criteria of roles will vary, but in general the following minimum criteria is required:

-- An interest in working in the voluntary sector
+- you should be interested in working in the voluntary sector

 Interns must be resident in the UK for the duration of their internship.